-If you want to blow things up and kill people for a living, pursuing a career as a mercenary might just be your true calling.
+If the idea of working in a safe, pristine office isn't for you, then pursuing a career as a mercenary might just be your true calling.

 Find out all about what this controversial career entails, what the earning potential is and what it takes to become one.